cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 </code-group>

 First, we create a new spy by calling the `cy.spy()` method.
-We pass in a string that gives the spy an [alias](/guides/core-concepts/variables-and-aliases) (a name by which we can reference it later).
+We pass in a string that gives the spy an [alias](/guides/core-concepts/variables-and-aliases), which give the spy a name by which we can reference it later.
 In `cy.mount()`, we initialize the component and pass the spy into it.
 After that, we click the increment button.

 The next line is a bit different.
 We've seen how we can use the `cy.get()` method to select elements, but we can also use it to grab any aliases we've set